LondonTran/CoinWatcher/README.md

 To use this application, you must provide your own API Key.
 You can register for a free API Key here: https://cryptowat.ch/

-This application has been published to the Google Play Store here: https://play.google.com/store/apps/details?id=com.londontran.coinwatcher
+This application has been published to the Google Play Store: https://play.google.com/store/apps/details?id=com.londontran.coinwatcher

 Developed by London Tran<br>
 https://twitter.com/londontran<br>